-Bereavement leave shall be granted to all regular employees and probationary employees hired before July 1, 2012 who are regularly scheduled to work 20 hours or more per week and Library Clerk I and Library Page who work less than 20 hours per week who experience a death of a member of the employee's immediate family.
-Regular and probationary employee hired on or after July 1, 2012 will be eligible for bereavement leave if they are regularly scheduled to work 30 hours or more per week.
+Bereavement leave shall be granted to all regular employees and probationary employees who are regularly scheduled to work 30 hours or more per week and Library Clerk I and Library Page who work less than 30 hours per week who experience a death of a member of the employee's immediate family.
 Upon request, the employee may be granted up to three (3) scheduled working days leave with pay.
 If the funeral is more than four hundred (400) miles from the City, the employee shall be granted up to five (5) scheduled working days, with pay, not charged to any leave balance, to arrange for and/or attend the funeral service or related matters.
 Bereavement leave may only apply for days used in accordance with the employee's regular schedule.

-Immediate family is defined for the purpose of this section as spouse, mother, father, guardian, children, sister, brother, grandparents, grandchildren plus the various combinations of half, step, inlaw and adopted relationships that can be derived from those named, in addition to significant other if not married or separated from spouse, and any relative living with the employee.
+Immediate family is defined for the purpose of this section as spouse, mother, father, guardian, children, sister, brother, grandparents, grandchildren plus the various combinations of half, step, in-law and adopted relationships that can be derived from those named, in addition to significant other if not married or separated from spouse, and any relative living with the employee.